Day 1 Casablanca

-We begin our day with a drive from Casablanca to Meknes, a journey of around 4 hours.
-We enjoy an afternoon tour of the charming city of Meknes.
+Enjoy a guided tour of the imperial city of Meknes.
+Continue on to the ruins of Volubilis, the best-preserved Roman ruins in Morocco, before arriving in Fes.
 Meknes is one of the four Imperial cities and its name and fame are closely linked to that of the Moroccan Sultan Moulay Ismail, who made Meknes the center of his empire and built many of the monuments that remain today.
 We start our tour in front of the impressive 18th century Bab Mansour, the ornamental gate to the imperial city of Meknes built by Sultan Moulay Ismail in honour of himself.
 The gate faces Place el-Hadim, where, after dark fills with many Moroccan families coming to be entertained by story-tellers, snake-charmers, horse rides & medicine men.
 To the left of the square you’ll find one of Morocco’s most colourful & friendliest fresh produce souqs & home to the city’s famous confectionaries.
 Behind the square is the entrance to the rambling souqs where you can discover the many artisans and their crafts.
 From here we enter what is left of the imperial city (Meknes was flatten by a huge earthquake in 1755) & visit the small but impressive Mausoleum of Moulay Ismail, pass by the entrance of the Meknes Royal Palace & end up at Moulay Ismail’s massive Heri es Souani.
 This was his personal stable & granary for his 12,000 horses.
-Making our way through the rolling hills to our next stop is the Roman ruins of Volubilis, the best preserved Roman ruins in Morocco.
+Continue through the rolling hills to the Roman ruins of Volubilis, the best preserved Roman ruins in Morocco.
 Once an important Roman town situated near the westernmost border of Roman conquests, in 1997 Volubilis was listed as an UNESCO World Heritage site.
 Wandering through the deserted streets where chariots once passed, you can envision the vibrance the town once held.
 Have your local guide explain about life in the old Roman Empire - peering into old bathhouses, marvelling at the still-present mosaic floors and gazing up at the towering marble pillars.
-We move on to Fez, where we spend the night.
+Continue to Fez, where we spend the night.
 We will be staying in the the new city of Fez, built by the French during their Protectorate of Morocco.
 This area has the feel of a French provincial town, with its cafés, restaurants and wide boulevards.
 Head off for a Moroccan feast at one of the many restaurants and finish off the night with some famous Moroccan mint tea and a shisha!
-We overnight in Fez.
-Approx travel times: Casablanca to Meknes,4 hours Meknes to Volubilis, 45mins.
-Volubilis to Fez, 2 hours.
+Approx travel times: Casablanca to Meknes - 4 hours Meknes to Volubilis - 45mins Volubilis to Fez - 2 hours.
 Please note this is actual driving time, not including stops.
 As we stop to explore Meknes and Volubilis, we will not arrive in Fez until evening.

 It's an early start this morning as we continue our journey, watching the scenery of this diverse country change as we head over the Middle Atlas mountains with its cedar forests and through the ski area of Ifrane into the desert regions, through the vast palm groves of the Ziz Valley and right up to the majestic Saharan sand dunes.
 Keep your eyes open for a glimpse of Barbary apes en route.
 We spend the night in a comfortable kasbah style desert hotel at the edge of the dunes.
 There is an option this evening to make a short camel ride into the nearby dunes to watch the sunset.
 We overnight in Merzouga, enjoying local style food for dinner at our hotel.
 Approx travel time: Fez to Merzouga, including stops for rest room, lunch and photos, 10-11 hours.